juan-masterschool/github-workshop-september/README.md

 # github-workshop-september
-Learning how to use GitHub
+Learning how to use GitHub and making changes locally and remotely!